rachlbrown/rust-core/README.md

 # Stack safety

-A stack safety strategy is currently not implemented.
-For systems with an MMU, the likely solution will be a combination of guard pages and leveraging LLVM to handle functions with large stack frames.
+The operating system is currently relied upon to provide some level of stack safety.
+On systems with an MMU, a guard page at the end of each thread's stack is a viable solution (glibc adds this by default).
+LLVM support would need to be implemented to insert checks in functions with large stack frames.

-The prelude check system used for segmented stacks would work fine on a system with no MMU.
-Segmented stacks are unlikely, because lack of a userland scheduler is the main differentiation from the standard library.
+The function prelude stack space check used to provide support for segmented stacks would work fine on a system with no MMU.

 # Allocators